 - Hardwood cuttings, taken from mid-autumn to late winter, will propagate a range of trees, shrubs and climbers, and can be grown on outdoors.

 - Cut softwood cuttings diagonally at a leaf node or leaf stem junction, making cuttings about 15cm long.
 Remove the lower leaves so that there are only two or three at the top.

 - Make a small hole in the free-draining compost potting mix with a stick before inserting the cutting.
 Each cutting needs to have at least one node underground and one above.

 - Dip the end of the cutting into honey or hormone rooting powder to encourage root development.
-Put a few cuttings in each pot, as success is not always guaranteed.
+Put a few cuttings in each pot, as success is not guaranteed.